bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 - Click on ``Download RO-Crate``.
 The crate of the corresponding workflow will be downloaded to your machine.

 - Copy or move the downloaded file to the environment where you want to execute the application.
 Unzip the file there.
-  You will see a set of files and folders that correspond to the Workflow Provenance as generated by COMPSs (see :ref:`Sections/05_Tools/04_Workflow_Provenance:Result` for details on the crate structure).
+  You will see a set of files and folders that correspond to the workflow provenance as generated by COMPSs (see :ref:`Sections/05_Tools/04_Workflow_Provenance:Result` for details on the crate structure).

 - If the dataset has been included in the crate, copy the ``dataset/`` folder input files in the ``application_sources/`` folder.